 C. Citi Gold Account

-One of the best premium & Global class banking account from Citi Bank with dedicated relationship managers help you to grow your wealth, but main drawback is limited number of branches.
-Citi Bank branches only available in Metro Cities and big cities.
-You can open Citi Gold Account if you have minimum yearly income of Rs.15.00 Lacs.
+One of the best premium and global class banking accounts from Citi Bank with dedicated relationship managers helps you to grow your wealth, but the main drawback is the limited number of branches.
+Citi Bank branches are only available in Metro Cities and big cities.
+You can open a Citi Gold Account if you have a minimum yearly income of Rs.15.00 Lacs.

 Best Premium Features: